S.T. Legal Group

 Although Illinois is an “at-will” state as mentioned above, a wrongful termination claim can arise when an employee is fired for an illegal or discriminatory reason or in breach of a written or implied contract.

 Our Deerfield employment lawyer represents clients in both state and federal court, as well as in administrative proceedings before the Equal Employment Opportunity Commission (EEOC) and the Illinois Department of Human Rights (IDHR).
-Diana Taylor has a proven ability of effectively resolving employment disputes and helping employers and employees achieve workplace fairness.
+Diana (Taylor) Servos has a proven ability of effectively resolving employment disputes and helping employers and employees achieve workplace fairness.

 The S.T.
 Legal Group Difference